datawire/quark/docs/language-reference/types.rst

 String
 ~~~~~~

-Quark Strings are strings of characters.
+{{{language}}} Strings are strings of characters.

 Constraints
 +++++++++++

-Strings in Quark are constrained only by the rules of each generated language.
+Strings in {{{language}}} are constrained only by the rules of each generated language.
 Additional variable-specific constraints such as a set of allowed enumerated values are not supported.

 Generated Code
 ++++++++++++++